 Had client's 104 mph reckless driving charge reduced to a minor traffic infraction.

 Had client's drug distribution charges dropped where a police officer testified that he witnessed a drug transaction and found drugs after searching client's vehicle.

 If you do not feel free to leave a police encounter or have been charged with a crime you should:

 1.)
 Explain to the officer that you are requesting your attorney before continuing.
-Do not make any further verbal or written statement.
+Do not make any further verbal or written statements about your case.

 2.)
 Contact an experienced criminal defense attorney immediately.

 We will make our first appearance at your bail hearing or advisement hearing.
 From there we will schedule a date for your trial or preliminary hearing.
-The matter will then either be resolved or head up to the Circuit Court for motion hearings, a trial & sentencing.
-The case may be appealled to the Virginia Court of Appeals if the Circuit court has been recorded making a legal error after sufficient notice via motion or objection.
+The matter will then either be resolved or be referred up to the Circuit Court for motion hearings, a trial & sentencing.
+The case may be appealled to the Virginia Court of Appeals if the Circuit Court has been recorded making a legal error after sufficient notice via motion or objection.